What is a romance scam?

 - They have an investment or business opportunity for you

-In these types of cases scammers typically ask victims to wire them money via bank transfer or request that they purchase gift cards from retailers like Amazon, Google Play or iTunes (asking the victims to send images of the code that they can then use to make purchases).
+In these types of cases, scammers typically ask victims to wire them money via bank or cryptocurrency transfer or request that they purchase gift cards from retailers like Amazon, Google Play or iTunes (asking the victims to send images of the code that they can then use to make purchases).
 They do this because they can get the cash quickly and anonymously.